6 Ways to Stop Being Annoying

 Don’t think you’re annoying.

-According to recent study on workplace at the University of British Columbia, people who worry about rejection or being annoying usually are victims of a self-fulfilling prophecy.
+According to a recent study on the workplace at the University of British Columbia, people who worry about rejection or being annoying may be victims of a self-fulfilling prophecy.
 While it’s normal to wonder if you are liked, particularly at work, “research shows employees should do their best to keep their interactions positive and ignore the negative,” says Professor Aquino, the author of the study.

 Rule No. 2